axelfeldmann/feldmann.nyc/index.markdown

 ---
 ![steam-fish-1](./axel.jpg){: width="250" }

-I am a fifth year PhD student studying computer architecture at MIT.
+I am a final year PhD student studying computer architecture at MIT.
 I'm advised by Professor [Daniel Sanchez](http://people.csail.mit.edu/sanchez/).
 I am interested in working across the hardware-software interface: designing new hardware, but also building the software needed to efficiently use it.

 I'm currently working on [accelerating sparse linear algebra](./micro23_factorization.pdf), and I'm super excited to learn more about scientific computing/numerical algorithms in general!